bredelings/BAli-Phy/doc/man/character-properties.md

 For an even number of observations, the empirical median is the lower of the two central observed values.
 This definition is preserved by monotone
 transformations: the median log-rate is the logarithm of the median rate.
-Exact medians are computed by rereading the input streams in memory-bounded character blocks.
+Exact medians are computed in memory-bounded character blocks by replaying the file prefixes observed during the initial moments pass.
+Records appended after that pass are ignored, so summarization can run while MCMC sampling continues.
+The command stops with an error if an observed prefix is subsequently modified, replaced with different contents, or truncated.

 The **report** command projects one summarized property onto a template alignment.
 Each stored value continues to identify an observed character by